CCSF-Coders/ccsf-codepathuniversity/logistics.md

 - book classroom(s)
 - organize Demo Day
 - build out this [how-to-organize-CodePathUniversity-bootcamp-at-CCSF](https://github.com/CCSF-Coders/ccsf-codepathuniversity) repo as we go along
+  - how to create [screen-recodings with audio](http://acomp.stanford.edu/tutorials/screen_recordings) easily using the default QuickTime installed on Macs (note for future Android bootcamp: the default Quicktime on Windows doesn't capture audio as easily)

 (more coming soon)